MontiCore/cd4analysis/README.md

 symbol table, and then checks whether the model satisfies all context conditions.
 Only errors or success are printed.

-For trying this out, copy the `CDCLI.jar` into a directory of your choice.
-Then create a text file `src/MyExample.cd` ([also available here](doc/MyExample.cd)) in a `src` subdirectory of the directory where `CDCLI.jar` is located containing e.g. the following simple CD (please note that, like in Java, filename and modelname in the file have to be the same):
+For trying this out, copy the `MCCD.jar` into a directory of your choice.
+Then create a text file `src/MyExample.cd` ([also available here](doc/MyExample.cd)) in a `src` subdirectory of the directory where `MCCD.jar` is located containing e.g. the following simple CD (please note that, like in Java, filename and modelname in the file have to be the same):